Stillpoint-Software/hyperbee.migrations/README.md

 ### The Runner

 At the heart of migrations is the **MigrationRunner**.
-The migration runner scans all provided assemblies for classes deriving from the **Migration** base class and then orders them according to their migration value.
+The migration runner scans all provided assemblies for classes deriving from the **Migration** base class and then orders them according to their migration attribute value.

-After each migration is executed, a **MigrationRecord** is inserted into your database, to ensure the next time the runner is executed that migration is not executed again.
+After each migration is executed a **MigrationRecord** is inserted into your database.
+This ensures that the next time the runner is executed, previously completed migrations are not executed again.
 When a migration is rolled back the **MigrationRecord** is removed.

 You can modify the runner options by passing an action to the **.AddCouchbaseMigrations** call: